automotiveMastermind/condo/docs/shades/run.md

 group: shades
 ---

-Executes the run command line tool.
+Executes an executable using the CLR (Mono on OS X and Linux).

 ## Contents